Frequently Asked Questions

 These talks can be virtual or in-person and are a great way to explain how your colleagues can get more impact from their charitable donations, and to advertise the incredible nonprofits we recommend.
 The format is a 40-minute talk and 20-minute Q&A, introducing the main ideas of effective giving and promoting our 1% Pledge.
 We can support you with advertising copy and graphics, a bespoke donation page, and help to get internal sign-off.

 We occasionally need skilled volunteers for things like web design, UX design, data management, marketing, and communications.
-If you would like to discuss volunteering with our HQ team, please reach out to Managing Director Emma.
+If you would like to discuss volunteering with our HQ team, please reach out to Executive Director Frank.

 Managing My Pledge